fatihxuzun/OxCM/README.md

 --data, a string value that define the data file in any plain text file format

-Place mesh file and data file in the project folder
+Place mesh file and data file in the project folder:

 /myProjectFolder$

 Run oxCM command line interface

 ```bash
 oxCM --degree 1 --young 200e3 --poisson 0.3 --mesh 'myMesh.xml' --data 'myData.txt'
 ```
-The oxCM saves outputs in 'vtu' format to the results folder
+The oxCM saves outputs in 'vtu' format to the results folder:

 /myProjectFolder/results$